kraniasorestis/dump/README.md

 DUMP is a recursive acronym that stands for a DUMP of Unbelievably Mediocre Passwords

+* This is a Python2.7 program so be careful as python3 will return errors.

-cupp clone program, tailored specifically for penetration testing in greece
+* cupp clone program, tailored specifically for penetration testing in greece

 * Creator: Orestis Kranias
 * kraniasorestis@protonmail.com